PySCeS/pysces-documentation/pysces/source/inputfile_doc.rst

 *(1.0)*.

 Variable or free species are initialised differently depending on whether compartments are present in the model.
-While in essence the variables are set by the system parameters the

 Although the variable species concentrations are determined by the parameters of the system, their initial values are used in various places, calculating total moiety concentrations (if present), time simulation initial values (e.g. time=zero) and